A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Multilevel Markov chain Monte Carlo algorithm

-In contrast to the MSE for multilevel estimators based on i.i.d samples, we hence have a factor $(L+1)$ multiplying the sampling error term on the right hand side of \eqref{eq:mse_multi}.
-This implies that in order to make this term less than $\eps^2/2$, the number of samples $N_\ell$ needs to be increased by a factor of $(L+1)$ compared to the i.i.d. case.
-The cost of the multilevel estimator is correspondingly also increased by a factor of $(L+1)$.
+In contrast to i.i.d case, we have an additional factor $(L+1)$ multiplying the sampling error term on the right hand side of \eqref{eq:mse_multi}.
+Hence, in order to make this term less than $\eps^2/2$, the number of samples $N_\ell$ needs to be increased by a factor of $(L+1)$ compared to the i.i.d. case, which also increases the cost of the multilevel estimator by a factor of $(L+1)$.
 The remainder of the proof remains identical.

 Since $L$ is chosen such that the second term in \eqref{eq:mse_multi} (the bias of the multilevel estimator) is less than $\eps^2/2$, it follows from Assumption M1 that $L+1 \lesssim |\log \eps|$.
-The bounds on the $\eps$-cost then follow as in \cite[Theorem 1]{cgst11}, but with an extra $|\log \eps|$ factor.} \end{proof}
+The bounds on the $\eps$-cost then follow as in \cite[Theorem 1]{cgst11}, but with an extra $|\log \eps|$ factor. \end{proof}

+Note that in our proof we do not require the estimators $\widehat Y_{\ell,N_\ell}^\mathrm{MC}$, $\ell=0,\ldots,L$, to be independent.
+However, in practice we found that independent estimators lead to a faster absolute performance of the multilevel estimator (in terms of cost versus error).

-Assumptions M1 and M4 are the same assumptions as in the single level case, and are related to the {bias in the model (e.g. due to discretisation) and to} the cost per sample, respectively.
+Assumptions M1 and M4 are the same assumptions as in the single--level case, and are related to the {bias in the model (e.g. due to discretisation) and to} the cost per sample, respectively.
 Assumption M3 is similar to assumption A1, in that it is a non-asymptotic bound for the sampling errors of the MCMC estimator $\widehat Y_{\ell,N_\ell}^\mathrm{MC}$.
 For this assumption to hold, it is in general necessary that the chains have been sufficiently burnt in, i.e. that {the values $n_0^\ell$ are} sufficiently large.